apache/incubator-wayang/wayang-jdbc/demo/README.md

 # Wayang JDBC Demo

-This demo is the easiest way to understand how the configured CSV files map to SQL-style table names in the Wayang JDBC demo.
+This demo is the easiest way to verify that CSV files exposed through the demo Calcite model can be queried through the Wayang JDBC driver implementation.

 Run from the repository root.